department-of-veterans-affairs/breakers/README.md

 Breakers.redis_prefix = 'custom-'
 ```

-The default prefix is brk-.
+The default prefix is an empty string.

 ### Using the Middleware